guillainbisimwa/Find-house-api-doc/source/index.html.md

 # Introduction

-Welcome to the FIND YOUR HOUSE API!
-You can use our API to access FIND YOUR HOUSE API endpoints, which can get information on various houses in our database.
+Welcome to the FIND YOUR HOUSE API portal.
+The objective of this site is to make data, including imagery, eminently accessible to application developers.

 The FIND YOUR HOUSE API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.